nikija/public/content/developers/api/distributor.md

 ## Authorization

 The Distributor API is a public API with no authorization, it suffices to know unique identifier of a hotel in order to access it.
-However it is highly recommended that the client would identify itself by providing the `Client` property in all requests made to the API.
+However it is required that the client would identify itself by providing the `Client` property in all requests made to the API.
 As an example, have a look at [Get Hotel Info](#get-hotel-info) operation.

 It is also a good practice to include version info, which makes potential problem investigation much simpler.
 For example our client uses the following identification `MEWS Distributor [version]`.